MattBayliss/MeanderingHeroes/MHDocs/Thinking out loud.md

 OR

-Allow all Doers to act in a turn, then process all Reactions, then rollback a Doer's Events if they were interupted... no.. too messy
+Allow all Doers to act in a turn, then process all Reactions, then rollback a Doer's Events if they were interrupted... no.. too messy

 Make a turn = 1 hour in game world

 Order of processing in a Turn:

-- Movement
+- Movement Commands
 - Arrived Reactions
 - Resulting Commands (flee, fight)
+- Other Commands
 - Conflict Resolution
 - Outcome Events

 Does a Command like Movement get broken down into turn-sized chunks for events to occur?